Earlier stage at diagnosis is associated with improved lung cancer outcomes, including survival.

 Welcome to the Lung Cancer Screening enquiry information centre.

 Here you will find information, news and updates about the enquiry.
-You will also be able to find out more about how you can provide your input to the enquiry.

 On 1 August 2019, the Minister for Health, the Hon Greg Hunt MP, invited Cancer Australia to conduct an enquiry into the prospects, process and delivery of a National Lung Cancer Screening Program in Australia.